 This is so important, because, in a team situation, we all wear different hats.
 Each person will be on their own island unless you can bring them all together.
 Your role as project manager is similar to that of a conductor directing an orchestra: to be aware of what everybody is doing and to keep them on course to bring the project to fruition.
 It is therefore crucial to know what each person’s role is, because you don’t want overlap or gaps.
 Every task must have someone (or a team) assigned to it, and no task should be accidentally assigned to more than one role.

 Understanding roles requires that you be alert to the details of what you’re asking.
 For example, what is the role of the plumber?
 Will they buy all the supplies?
 Not necessarily, unless you arrange that up front.
-It could also be the general contractor, interior designer or homeowner who is tasked with purchasing supplies for the plumber.
+It could also be the general contractor, interior designer or homeowner tasked with purchasing supplies for the plumber.

 The takeaway here is that you shouldn’t assume anything that isn’t stated outright and agreed upon by all parties.
 This is what I mean by defining each role clearly.
-If you already handle teams in your line of work, then this shouldn’t come as a surprise.
+If you already handle teams in your line of work, then this won’t come as a surprise.
 However, the particulars here may be wildly different from your workplace, resulting in different flows and necessitating different expectations.

 This is all part of the learning curve in managing your Interior Design project.
 In future posts, I’ll address some more questions that you can bring to the table when working with trades.
 Until then, have a lovely day!